 Processor: Intel Pentium 4 or later

-You know all about the new features of the sprint layout 6.0, but one of the most important functions is the Export function and its many types/format of exporting
+You know all about the new features of the sprint layout 6.0, but one of the most important functions is the Export function and its many types/formats of exporting

-2. GIF-Export: This allows you to create a GIF file (.gif) that may be used with other applications.
-The layers that are visible in the editor are where the bitmap created from, and the GIF format is a compressed format, so you get a much smaller file than the bitmap.
+This allows you to create a GIF file (.gif) that may be used with other applications.
+The layers visible in the editor are where the bitmap was made from, and the GIF format is a compressed format, so you get a much smaller file than the bitmap.

-3. JPEG-Export: This allows you to create a JPEG file (.jpg) that may be used with other applications.
-The layers that are visible in the editor are where the bitmap generated from; the JPEG format is a compressed format, so you get a much smaller file than the bitmap.
+This allows you to create a JPEG file (.jpg) that may be used with other applications.
+The layers visible in the editor are where the bitmap is generated from; the JPEG format is a compressed format, so you get a much smaller file than the bitmap.

-4. Gerber-Export: Gerber files are known to nearly all manufacturers because every layer (solder mask, copper, silkscreen) needs a Gerber file to describe a PCB completely.
-You can exchange layout data with manufacturers because the Sprint-layout produces a standard Gerber-files RS274-X that are widely used.
+Gerber files are known to nearly all manufacturers because every layer (solder mask, copper, silkscreen) needs a Gerber file to describe a PCB completely.
+You can exchange layout data with manufacturers because the Sprint layout produces a standard Gerber-files RS274-X widely used.

-6. Isolation-Milling: This is a particular function to produce PCB's with a CNC milling machine.
+This is a particular function to produce PCBs with a CNC milling machine.
 The track and connections will be milled out of the solid copper board.
-The production of an isolation-milled board, including the isolation-channels, the drillings, and the board shape are all supported by Sprint-layout.
+The production of an isolation-milled board, including the isolation channels, the drillings, and the board shape, is all supported by Sprint-layout.

 Everything gotten will be exported in a plot file in HPGL format (*.plt).
 A CNC milling machine will then use this plot file to produce the board.

-If you wish to create your own Circuit board Layout with the ABACOM sprint Layout program, here are a few tutorials and tips, always make use of all the prescribed standard layers of the sprint layout.
+If you wish to create your own Circuit board Layout with the ABACOM sprint Layout program, here are a few tutorials and tips: always use all the prescribed standard layers of the sprint layout.

-Most manufacturing companies will take care of generating the production data (Extended Gerber) for you if it’s in its current layer.
+Most manufacturing companies will generate the production data (Extended Gerber) for you if it’s in its current layer.

 Another thing is the Gerber Export; if you want to make the Garber export yourself, you can follow these steps:

 Just remember that the finely pitched components will not have an adequate solder mask bridge between the pads for any more significant value.

-However, if you feel an uncertainty, you should remember; when in doubt do nothing or in this case, leave it at 0.00mm, this is optimized by the manufacturers.
+However, if you feel uncertainty, you should remember; when in doubt, do nothing or, in this case, leave it at 0.00mm; the manufacturers optimize this.

-Also for exporting of drilling data, please always choose as the unit of measurement to be 2.4 inches.
+Also, for exporting drilling data, please always choose the unit of measurement to be 2.4 inches.

 • I opted for Abacom’s Sprint-Layout.
 I have not used Eagle, so I can’t truly A-B them, but I have used ExpressPCB software (which I loved, just not their PCB prices).